Jpetre/spreadsheet/README.md

 You can clone or download the project on the Github repository [here](https://github.com/Jpetre/spreadsheet).<br />

-### setup API
+### Setup API

-Go to spreadsheetapi folder, and use `yarn` command in order to install node modules.<br />
+Open your favorite terminal, go to spreadsheetapi folder, and use `yarn` in order to install node modules.<br />
-Then, use `npx ts-node app` command to launch api on port 3001.
+Then, use `npx ts-node app` to launch api on port 3001.

-### setup App
+### Setup App

-Go to spreadsheetapp folder, and use `yarn` command in order to install node modules.<br />
+In your terminal, go to spreadsheetapp folder, and use `yarn` in order to install node modules.<br />
-then, use `yarn start` command to compile and see the app in your browser [http://localhost:3000](http://localhost:3000).
+then, use `yarn start` to compile and see the app in your browser [http://localhost:3000](http://localhost:3000).

 ### What you can do